miguelfondeur/personal-site/src/_content/article/misc/web-safe-fonts.md

 <h2>Using Web Fonts</h2>
 <p>
     Now, that we're all on the same page.
 Let's talk about web fonts, or web safe fonts.
 Web fonts are the fonts that are pre-packaged in your operating system and web browser.
 If you create a web page and you <em>don't</em> declare a font-family in your CSS, your browser will set it to the default serif font like <strong>'Times'</strong>.
 If you search for a font-family in your inspector you'll get a short list of available fonts.
 But, the list is typically longer than what the inspector shows you.
 There's a collection of Serif, and Sans-serif fonts that are readily available along with some odd typefaces like, fantasy, monospace, and symbol.
 Many of these have style variants like font-weight and italic styles.
-Hopefully you're seeing the potential here.
 </p>

 <h2>Caveat: Font Availability</h2>